George Salazar: Early life and education

 Salazar's first break came in 2010 when he was cast as "Otto" in the second national tour of the Tony Award-winning musical Spring Awakening.
 The production toured the United States as well as Canada and closed in May 2011.
 Upon returning to New York City from touring, Salazar earned his Actors' Equity Association membership.

 In September 2011, Salazar was cast in the 40th Anniversary Broadway revival of Stephen Schwartz's Godspell.
 In the revival, he was the "Light of the World" soloist, marking his Broadway debut.
 The show opened at Broadway's Circle in the Square Theatre on November 7, 2011, and closed on June 24, 2012, after 30 previews and 264 performances.
 A cast album was recorded and released on Sh-K-Boom Records in 2012.
 During Godspell's run, he and the rest of the cast made television appearances on the Late Show with David Letterman, The View, The Rosie Show, and the Tony Awards telecast.

-In the Spring of 2013, Salazar further combined his passions for theatre and music as a cast member and musician in the Off-Broadway production of F#%king Up Everything.
+In the Spring of 2013, he further combined his passions for theatre and music as a cast member and musician in the Off-Broadway production of F#%king Up Everything.
 In addition to playing the stoner drummer of a rock band, he served as the musical's on-stage drummer.
 This role was later reprised in 2016 when the musical changed its name to Brooklyn Crush.

 In the summer of 2013, Salazar became an understudy in The Public Theater's Off-Broadway production of David Byrne and Fatboy Slim's Here Lies Love, directed by Alex Timbers.
 In April 2014, Salazar rejoined the cast of Here Lies Love in an open-ended commercial run at the musical's original home, The Public Theater, as an onstage member of the ensemble.
 The production closed on January 4, 2015.